amissine/ethereumIsFun/README.md

 ## DESCRIPTION

-This version of `peth` automates the procedure outlined in Surya's article **"Provisioning a Local Private Ethereum Network with Puppeth"**.
+This version of `peth` has menus that will hopefully make the utility more flexible.
+The usage example (see the link below) automates the procedure outlined in Surya's article **"Provisioning a Local Private Ethereum Network with Puppeth"**.
 This is an excellent article.
 Its URL is "https://modalduality.org/posts/puppeth/".